Big Pharma's Message Encourages Mental Health Stigma

 And we can finally do something to stop the stigma that plagues us.

-Big Pharma wants people to believe that taking a pill with be a quick fix, and that a given diagnosis means they need it.
+Big Pharma's message is that taking a pill with be a quick fix, and that a given diagnosis means they need it.
 This makes people think they are inherently flawed and contributes to the stigma that people who experience mental health problems feel more than any other cultural discourse.

 But for full healing, it is important to work on our problems, too.
-To face them and get over them, with therapy, church, alternative practitioners, self help groups, on retreats, by reading books, or sharing with our closest friends–while taking or choosing not to take the medicine.
-Each and every person can benefit from these.
+To face them and get over them with therapy, church, alternative practitioners, self-help groups, on retreats, by reading books, or sharing with our closest friends--while taking or choosing not to take the medicine Big Pharma's message pushes.

 With a good practitioner, this can work wonders on a person's mental health and wellbeing.
 This can eliminate the stigma via a different route.
-Talking about mental illness and clarifying what it is can help.
+Talking about mental illness and clarifying what it is and is not will help.
 Let's keep the discussion going.

 What do you think the biggest contributor of mental health stigma?
 Comment below.